Requirements below must be met in order to receive graduate credit (FOR545).

 The paper/project report should cover the topic in sufficient depth.
 Normally, this translates to

-10 - 20 double-spaced pages and includes sufficient
+10 - 20 double-spaced pages that includes sufficient

 documentation to indicate synthesis of the relevant literature.
 Use the format from Soil Science Society of America

 Journal Style manual link.
 The paper must meet all standards of scientific and academic honesty

 as defined in the ESF Student Handbook Code of Conduct and the Graduate Student Policies.